 We recorded a charge during fiscal year 2002 in the amount of \$997,000 representing the estimated cost of the settlement of the consolidated shareholder class action lawsuit and related professional fees incurred during fiscal year 2002, net of insurance proceeds.
-Of the total amount expensed, approximately \$320,000 represents the fair value of the warrants based on the Black-Scholes pricing model.
+Of the total amount expensed, approximately \$320,000 represented the fair value of the warrants based on the Black-Scholes pricing model.
 The closing price of our common stock as of October 31, 2002, of \$1.84 per share was used in the calculation for fiscal year 2002.

-The shareholder lawsuit is described in more detail in our discussion of "Liquidity and Capital Resources".
-There was no charge related to shareholder litigation in fiscal year 2001 since the first lawsuit was initiated in November 2001.
+The shareholder lawsuit is described in more detail in our discussion of "Liquidity and Capital Resources."